On symmetric intersecting families: Introduction

 We also give a construction showing that Theorem~\ref{thm:main} is sharp up to the value of $c$ in the regime where $k/n$ is bounded away from zero.
-This construction, in conjunction with Theorem~\ref{thm:main}, provides a complete solution to Problem~\ref{p:main}.
+This construction, in conjunction with Theorem~\ref{thm:main}, provides a complete answer to Question~\ref{p:main}.